 Continue south along the river for about 15 minutes, until you hit Vesey Street.

 One World Observatory

 Exit Hudson River Park onto Vesey Street and head to the One World Observatory at the One World Trade Center.
 Here, you’ll find some of the best views in the city, 102 floors up.
-Here is a fantastic post about what you can except (with some amazing pics to boot)!
+Here is a fantastic post about what you can expect (with some amazing pics to boot)!

 Purchase tickets online to save a few dollars – adult prices start at $34.
 You know what they say about Instagram photos: the best things in Instagram aren’t free.
 Or something.

 - One World Observatory | Address: 285 Fulton St, New York, NY | Tickets: $34 & up, purchase online here

 Visiting the 9/11 Memorial & Museum is my #1 recommended thing to do for tourists and locals alike.
 This sacred space has tackled the difficulty of capturing the history of the attacks while honoring the victims in the most perfect way.
 From the One World Observatory, head southeast on Fulton St and turn right on Greenwich Street.

 After the museum, take a moment to visit the Memorial and the twin reflecting pools.

 Tickets can be purchased in advance here, which we recommend as it will save you quite a long wait in line.

 - 9/11 Memorial & Museum | Address: 180 Greenwich Street, New York, NY | Tickets: $26 & up, buy online here